Three things to know about the Seahawks’ Week 2 opponent, the Tennessee Titans

 “It sucks when you get your ass kicked,” Titans coach Mike Vrabel said afterward.

-What does that mean when the Titans come to Seattle for the Seahawks’ home opener on Sunday?
+What does that mean when the Titans come to Seattle for the Seahawks’ home opener Sunday?

 At the very least, the Seahawks will see a team that knows it has a lot to prove.